PiotrHasiec/My-semestral-procjects-/README.md

 # My-semestral-procjects-
-collection of my semester projects
+Collection of my semesteral projects on Computer Science studies